-- 10. for teachers, satisfactory check to determine any restrictions/sanctions that have been imposed in other EEA member states, through the provision of a letter of professional standing from the professional regulating authority in the country that they qualified. ^[1] - 11. a clear children's barred list check (except supervised volunteers); - 12. verification of right to work in the United Kingdom; - 13. any further checks where the applicant has lived or work outside of the UK including receipt of criminal record information from overseas; - 14. confirmation that the applicant is not disqualified from providing childcare - 2.
+- 10. for teachers, satisfactory check to determine any restrictions/sanctions that have been imposed in other EEA member states, through the provision of a letter of professional standing from the professional regulating authority in the country that they qualified.
+[1] - 11. a clear children's barred list check (except supervised volunteers); - 12. verification of right to work in the United Kingdom; - 13.
+Any further checks the Trust considers appropriate where the applicant has lived or worked outside of the UK, or that are relevant to occurrences outside the UK, can be considered.
+This may include criminal records checks for overseas applicants and obtaining a letter (via the applicant) from the professional regulating authority in the country (or countries) in which the applicant has worked, confirming they have not imposed any sanctions or restrictions and that they are not aware of any reason why the applicant may be unsuitable to teach - 14. confirmation that the applicant is not disqualified from providing childcare - 2.
 All checks must be confirmed in writing, retained on the personnel file and recorded in the single central record (SCR). - 13.
-Disclosure and Barring Service (DBS) checks new employees and volunteers - The School will carry out a risk assessment to determine if a DBS check is required for each volunteer in accordance with Annex E of Keeping Children Safe in Education 2022.
-If a volunteer is assessed as requiring a DBS check, the following DBS checks will be undertaken for new
+Disclosure and Barring Service (DBS) checks new employees and volunteers - 1.
+The School will carry out a risk assessment to determine if a DBS check is required for each volunteer in accordance with Annex E of Keeping Children Safe in Education 2024.
+If a volunteer is assessed as requiring a DBS check, the following DBS checks will be undertaken for new appointments, before the employee or volunteer starts work: